-Our Lady of Monsserate Church and Pilgrim's House
+Our Lady of Montserrat Church and Pilgrim's House

 On the highest hill of the urban center of Hormigueros stands the imposing Basílica Menor Nuestra Señora de la Monserrate (in English, Our Lady of Monserrat Church).
 For over 400 years this sanctuary has been devoted to the Virgin of Monserrat, one of the Black Madonnas of Europe and patron saint of the region of Cataluña in Spain.

-A second miracle occurred when Gonzalez's eight-year-old daughter disappeared in the countryside and reappeared 15 days later, happy, clean, her clothes intact.
-She said a woman had taken care of her and Gonzalez believed the virgin had once again appeared, this time saving his daughter.
+A second miracle occurred when González's 8-year-old daughter disappeared in the countryside and reappeared 15 days later, happy, clean, and with her clothes intact.
+She said a woman had taken care of her and González believed the Virgin had once again appeared, this time saving his daughter.

-Every September 8th, the town celebrates the Festival of the Virgin of Monserrat and pilgrims once again come from around the island to show their devotion and celebrate the miracles.
+Every September 8, the town celebrates the Festival of the Virgin of Monserrat and pilgrims once again come from around the Island to show their devotion and celebrate the miracles.